 This page provides an overview of the charging document introduced by the Criminal Procedure Act 2011.
-This page duplicates the content of Infosheet #7: Charging document (PDF, 288 KB) which can be downloaded.
+This page duplicates the content of Infosheet 7: Charging document (PDF, 288 KB).

 The Criminal Procedure Act 2011 ("the Act"), which fully commences on 1 July 2013, introduces a charging document.
 A charging document, when filed, commences proceedings against a defendant.
 Any person may commence a proceeding (section 15) by filing a charging document (section 14).*